1964 split in the Communist Party of India: National Council meeting: April 1964

 The 32 dissident National Council members that staged the walk-out were P. Sundarayya, M. Basavapunniah, T. Nagi Reddy, M. Hanumantha Rao, D.V.
 Rao, N. Prasad Rao, G. Bapanaiah, Namboodiripad, Gopalan, A.V.
 Kunhambu, C.H.
 Kanaran, E.K.
 Nayanar, V.S.
 Achuthanandan, E.K.
 Imbichi Bava, Promode Dasgupta, Muzaffar Ahmad, Basu, Abdul Halim, Konar, Saroj Mukherjee, P. Ramamurthi, M.R.
 Venkataraman, N. Sankariah, K. Ramani, Surjeet, Lyallpuri, Dalip Singh Tapiala, Bhag Singh, Shiv Kumar Mishra, R.N.
 Upadhyaya, Mohan Punamia and R.P.
 Saraf.
-Of the 32, 7 were from Kerala, 6 from Andhra Pradesh, 6 from West Bengal, 4 from Madras, 4 from Punjab, 2 from Uttar Pradeh, 1 from Rajasthan and 1 from Jammu-Kashmir.
+Of the 32, 7 were from Kerala, 6 from Andhra Pradesh, 6 from West Bengal, 4 from Madras, 4 from Punjab, 2 from Uttar Pradesh, 1 from Rajasthan and 1 from Jammu-Kashmir.
 Whilst Gupta had earlier resigned from the CPI Secretariat and joined the 9 April 1964 CPI CEC walk-out protest, he stayed with the CPI rightists at this juncture.
 Furthermore, the publication Thought claimed that at least ten 'leftists' had remained in the National Council meeting to the end, counting among them Dinkar Mehta (Gujarat), Josh (Punjab) and Y.D.
 Sharma (Delhi).

 After walking out, the 32 gathered at Gopalan's residence at 4, Windsor Place.
 The 32 issued an appeal on 14 April 1964, condemning the 'reformist political line' and 'factionalism' of the Dange group.
 On 15 April 1964 the suspended leftists issued a draft for a new party programme.
 Namboodiripad also issued a separate draft of his own.
 Subsequently, the National Council suspended the 32.
 Immediately after the suspension of the 32, the National Council dispatched leaders across the country to convince state units to remain loyal.
 The dissidents were organizing party units across the country, declaring any Dange loyalists expelled from the party.

 Among those National Council members that remained in CPI (or the CPI(Right) as it became known) there was animosity between followers of Dange, Joshi and Gupta.
 Both Joshi and Gupta had previously attacked Dange on many occasions.